axcdnt/go-mod-internals/README.md

 This repo is _merely_ a function, exported as it was a library.
 Its main purpose is to explore Go modules internals.
 Modules is the most [recent](https://blog.golang.org/using-go-modules) way of managing dependencies in Go.
 From version 1.13+ modules became the default.

-This repo was first made private.
-Now it's public so you can use it to learn more.
+I first created it private and made it public so you may learn from it.
 I hope it works for your private repos too.
 I believe there are different ways to solve this problem. :)

 ## Resolving private dependencies